Hounfor/The-Big-Deal-Add-On/README.md

 – Fixed a critical error in Excalibur B1.
 Thanks to Hrothgar Havenlight for the report and Kierk for the help.

+Version 1.7 for BEX Tactics 2.0.0.3

+– Added a new single flashpoint named 2 Minutes To Midnight.

+– Added an easy mode that allows you to use a second lance in all missions of all TBD campaigns, but remember that the second lance will have the same tonnage restrictions as the first.
+To enable this mode, go to Mods\fps_TheBigDealBEXCE, open mod.json, switch the AdditionalPlayerMechs setting to true and save the changes.
+Don't forget to thank Kierk for this – he did hell of a job coding this in a very short time, without him none of this would have happened.

+– Added 4 new canon Helm-Tech chassis: AC7-K-DC, ZEU-9S-DC, WHM-7M-DC and CP-11-A-DC.

+– Added some more content, but you'd better see it for yourself to avoid spoilers.

+– Added 8 new events, some of which are random.

+– Added 6 new emblems for your unit.

+– Added an extension for the updated version of Opportunity Missions, so if you have OM installed, then sometimes in these missions you can stumble upon canon SLDF BattleMechs from TBD (and CAC if you have it).

+– Added CAC-C-compatible version for BEXT 2.0.0.3

+– Disabled the limit on the target heat generated by flamers and Inferno SRMs, so that your SRM-arsonists can once again feel like kings of the battlefield.
+But remember that this is TBD – you yourself can run into a salvo of Infernos.

+– Corsairs finally have a common affinity for all chassis versions.
+Unfortunately, the roles had to be assigned standard ones, but they work.

+– All chassis have been given the roles added in 2.0.0.3.

+– LosTech turrets no longer have increased durability.

+– Supposedly fixed repeating events that should be one-time only (Thanks to SirMrMan and JoseyWales for reporting the issue).

+– Inferno ammo has been returned in the vanilla version to all enemies that should have it (including vehicles).
+Some enemies in old FPs also received tracer ammo for autocannons.

+– Angry Urbie has been reworked to comply with TT design rules – in particular, the stupid limitation on the number of jump jets depending on the engine rating.
+To do this, I had to install a heavier engine, replace the MPLs with MLs and reduce the number of jump jets, but in return you'll get a mighty high-speed trashcan.
+In the Fistful of Diamonds FP, MPLs are no longer given as a reward.

+– RF2-A's inflated max speed has been fixed.

+– Fixed IndustrialMech in MMRNR in the first mission, now it works fine.

+– Lots of text edits – mostly typos, but some meaningful ones too.

+– Renamed 2 units in old campaigns to avoid repetitions.

+– Fixed Genie Arm standing and doing nothing in the final mission of TBD.

+– Spector works fine again and is ready to rock.

+– Replaced voiceover for pilot Hounfor (yep, that's me).

+– Increased efficiency of new medical equipment in the optional patch (just to be enough for pilots without lvl 10 Guts skill).

+– Removed zip with data for manual input (there are only 4 of us modders in BEXT, no one uses it).

+– Fixed buggy CrossCut in the Urbie's Got A Gun FP – disabled Hard to Pilot quirk.
+Disabled temporarily – this is an error of BEXT itself, when Haree fixes it – I'll turn it back on.

 # FAQ:
 – I installed this mod and it doesn't work!
 The mod has been tested countless times during development and triple checked before release.
 Everything worked and the campaign is available for the full playthrough, I'm sure of it.
 Still, patches are coming and the content is changing, so if something doesn’t work for you, then, I suppose, one of the three: